-Kenya and Zimbabwe banned by Fifa
+Zimbabwe hits back after Fifa ban

 "They know what needs to be done for the suspension to be lifted and for them to be re-admitted," Gianni Infantino, president of world governing body Fifa, said.

-Meanwhile, at the end of November Nick Mwendwa stepped aside as FKF president after being charged with multiple counts of fraud.
+Meanwhile, at the end of November Nick Mwendwa stepped aside as FKF president after being charged with multiple counts of fraud, allegations he has denied.

-Last month, Kenya were withdrawn from its Women's Nations Cup qualifying tie against Uganda.

 SRC hits back